STM32OV/OV/readme.md

 ## Acknowledgments

 * Special thanks to ST7565 LCD library!
 Copyright (C) 2010 Limor Fried, Adafruit Industries.
 The library was modified to provide 1 grayscale level.
+* Special thanks to ST Microelectronics for the SDK and all the example code.